Statin Therapy for Cardiovascular Risk Reduction in Older Adults

 There have been reports of increased rates of diabetes with statin use.
 But, the incidence is low (0.3 cases of diabetes/100 users of high-intensity statins) and considered negligible in comparison to the reduction of ASCVD events.

 Monitoring Patients on Statin Therapy

-Baseline alanine aminotransferase (ALT) levels should be obtained before statin therapy and does not need to be repeated unless there are symptoms suggesting hepatotoxicity (e.g., nausea, appetite loss, jaundice).
+Baseline alanine aminotransferase (ALT) levels should be obtained before statin therapy and do not need to be repeated unless there are symptoms suggesting hepatotoxicity (e.g., nausea, appetite loss, jaundice).

-Routine monitoring of creatine kinase (CK) is not recommended either, but can be considered if muscle symptoms develop.
-A baseline CK is reasonable in those with a history of statin intolerance or muscle disease, or taking other medications that increase risk of myopathy.
+Routine monitoring of creatine kinase (CK) is not recommended either but can be considered if muscle symptoms develop.
+A baseline CK is reasonable in those with a history of statin intolerance or muscle disease or taking other medications that increase the risk of myopathy.

-While there are mixed results in regards to the effects of statins on muscle strength, gait speed, and fall risk, consider monitoring these in patients, particularly in frail, older adults.
+While there are mixed results in regard to the effects of statins on muscle strength, gait speed, and fall risk, consider monitoring these in patients, particularly in frail, older adults.